The Ferret Chronicles: Setting and universe

 The setting of The Ferret Chronicles is similar to the real world, except many animals are intelligent and have the power to speak.
 Many cities including (among others) Anchorage, Hong Kong, London, Paris, Salt Lake City, San Francisco, Seattle, and Tokyo.
 Humans and animals peacefully live parallel lives side by side, generally sharing spaces but having differently scaled buildings and facilities as appropriate.
 The books focus on the lives of ferret characters and there are not many direct interactions with humans or other animal species.

 Ferret society is similar to real-world human society, with its businesses, governments, regulations, and laws.
 While there are sometimes overlaps between ferret and human societies in these areas, often they instead have their own ferret variations; for example, the giant international company MusTelCo is led by CEO and founder Stilton Ferret and appears in more than one book.
 While ferret society is no Utopia, it tends to run more smoothly than human society due to the attitudes and behaviors of the ferrets, and the series explores some of these differences in detail.

 A small number of ferrets are shown to have some types of psychic powers.
 Additionally there are occasional supernatural elements.
 The two with the largest impact in the series are philosopher ferrets and angel ferret fairies.

 Philosopher ferrets are more than just philosophers; they are beings with mystical powers, but rely far more on their wisdom.
 Exceptional ferrets are sometimes suspected of secretly being philosopher ferrets.

 Some ferrets after death can become angel ferret fairies.
 Angel ferret fairies travel around invisibly trying to guide characters toward good choices.
 They can psychically influence characters with varying degrees of success and can rarely make themselves seen.
 It is not clear if angel fairies exist for other species or if they are unique to ferrets.

-Philosophy

-The ferret characters are all virtuous.
-Conflict does not arise in any of these books due to characters acting with evil intent; rather conflict comes from sources like forces of nature, clashes of personalities, and misunderstandings between characters.
-Ferrets live under a rigid code of ethics referred to as the Courtesies quoted throughout the books: